yyin-dev/MIT6.828/labNotes/lab3/lab3A.md

 - The Task State Segment (TSS)
   Before executing the handler, the processor needs to save the *old* processor state ike %eip and %cs for later resumption.
 This should be stored on the kernel stack, not user stack.

-  A *task state segment* (TSS) specifies the segment selector and address of the stack.
+  A *task state segment* (TSS) specifies the segment selector and address of the kernel stack.
 The processor pushes %ss, %esp, %eflags, %cs, %eip, and an optional error code, onto the kernel stack.
 Then it loads %cs, %eip from the interrupt descriptor in the IDT, and sets %esp and %ss to refer to the new stack.
 The fields in TSS is `SS0` and `ESP0`, since the handler executes with `CPL = 0`.

   In JOS, TSS is only used to define the kernel stack that the kernel should switch to when it transfers from user mode to kernel mode.